TheFebrin/Evolutionary-cars/README.md

 2. Crossover

+	Parents chosen in the previous step pair up to produce offspring.
+	Each pair produces one child.
+	Produced children make up half of the next generation.
+	The remaining half are their parents.

-	We have two parent neural networks N1 and N2.
-The goal is to produce an offspring network N3.
+	We have two parent neural networks *N1* and *N2*.
+The goal is to produce an offspring network *N3*.
 	We do as follows:
 	1. Generate 2k random genotypes.
 	2. Feed k samples to each parent network.